 - Scroll down to Confirmation Email Subject Text and title it something like Here’s You 20% Off Coupon because you want your customers to be able to know what the email they’re getting is for.

 - Then, there’s a section titled Confirmation Email Content.
 This should be automatically filled out for you and tells the customer that they are getting 20% off and it provides the customer with the code first20 (which is the pre-created coupon used on Art Storefronts).
-If you don’t want to offer 20% off, you can change that wording here, but remember you’ll fall outside of the best practises Art Storefronts offers.
-In addition, if this is not filled in, you can copy the code below for use on your site
+If you don’t want to offer 20% off, you can change that wording here, but again, we advise against this.
+Storefronts offers.
+In addition, if this is not filled in, you can copy the code below for use on your site.

 <div style="border: 2px dotted black; padding: 20px; margin: 20px 30px; text-align: center; line-height: 30px;">Use this code at checkout:<br />